-The Long Island Coalition Against Censorship is an association of 22 educational and community organizations (16 are public libraries and professional library organizations including the Long Island School Media Association).
-The purpose of the Coalition is to defend challenges to the First Amendment rights of school and public libraries when there are efforts by individuals or groups to censor books and other materials
+The Long Island Coalition Against Censorship is an association of 22 educational and community organizations (16 are public libraries and professional library organizations).
+The purpose of the Coalition is to defend challenges to the First Amendment rights of public and school libraries when there are efforts by individuals or groups to censor books and other materials

 In planning an exhibit for Banned Books Week in the fall, you might wish to consider displaying the new edition of our exhibit, "Censorship in Schools and Libraries."

-The exhibit presents 32 illustrations of censorship each one approximately 11" x 14" with accompanying text that is 11" x 14."
+The 2009 edition of the exhibit presents 32 illustrations of censorship each one approximately 11" x 14" with accompanying text that is 11" x 14."
 The history of censorship in public libraries and schools highlights incidents of censorship that have occurred nationally during the last 150 years.
 Included are descriptions of the censorship of Adventures of Huckleberry Finn, In the Night Kitchen, The Catcher in the Rye, and the novels of Judy Blume and Chris Crutcher.
-The censorship of Susan Patron's novel, The Higher Power of Lucky, which was awarded the Newbery Prize in 2007 is in the new edition.
-U.S. Supreme Court decisions (including the landmark school case in the Island Trees School District) and lower court decisions are an integral part of the exhibit.
+The censorship of Susan Patron's novel, The Higher Power of Lucky, which was awarded the Newbery Prize, is in the new edition.
+U.S. Supreme Court decisions including the landmark Island Trees book banning case are part of the exhibit.

-The 2008 edition includes efforts to censor the popular Harry Potter's children's books (Harry Potter books were burned in Alamogordo, New Mexico).
-Besides new cases, there is an update of censorship incidents in school libraries and classrooms that have occurred since 1990.
 Quality copies have been reproduced which may be readily presented on posters or bulletin boards in your library and then retained by you as a reference source.
 If your space is limited, we suggest that you rotate the incidents of censorship during the time the exhibit is on display.
 Excerpts from the exhibit are on our web site www.the-licac.org<http://www.the-licac.org/>.
 Click on Exhibits, "Censorship in Schools and Libraries" (for a description of the exhibit) and then Selected Cases.
-You may order the exhibit by e-mail or sending a purchase order to the LI Coalition Against Censorship, PO Box 296, Port Washington, N.Y.
-11050.
+You may order the exhibit by e-mail or sending a purchase order to the LI Coalition Against Censorship, PO Box 296, Port Washington, N.Y.11050.
 The cost of the exhibit including mailing charges is $40.00.
-We request payment within 30 days after you receive the exhibit.
+We request payment by check within 30 days after you receive the exhibit.
 If you need any additional information our e-mail address is coalcen1 at verizon.net<mailto:coalcen1 at verizon.net> or call (516) 944-9799.

 Donald Parker, Co-coordinator, LI Coalition Against Censorship